I'm Tracey Dobbins, and I'm delighted to meet you!

-An innie nightmare: We moved a lot growing up, which meant constantly making new friends in new pecking orders.
+An innie nightmare: As I grew up, we moved around a lot.
+That meant constantly making new friends in new pecking orders.
 This was agony.
 Deep down I knew nothing would change unless I did.
 I wanted friendships I related to~why was it so hard?

 Blinding light!
-Natural curiosity let me uncover my sabotaging patterns.
-No one else was going to be the detective.
-I cracked my case, had my lightbulb moment, and fixed my problems through acceptance.
+Natural curiosity led me to uncover my sabotaging patterns.
+No one else was going to be the detective, so I cracked my case.
+I had my lightbulb moment and fixed my problems through acceptance.
 Everything suddenly fit into place like a puzzle once I came to terms with being introverted.

 Fears popped up each time I transitioned.
-The only way to win was to face that fear d'jour head on.
-I put myself in situations like cold-contacting a potential friend, volunteering, setting up dates, public speaking, being on stage, and traveling by myself.
-Frustration became my determination to not let my inner critic rule...and eureka!
+The only way to win was to face that fear d'jour head-on.
+I put myself in situations like cold-contacting a potential friend, volunteering, setting up dates, public speaking, being on stage, and traveling alone.
+Frustration became my determination not to let my inner critic rule...and eureka!

-What I’m most proud of: Even with all my accomplishments, condensing over 40 years of achievements into my easy "Infinite Circle of Connections" specifically designed for quieter folks like us makes me beam.
+What I’m most proud of: Even with all my accomplishments, condensing over decades of achievements into my easy "Infinite Circle of Connections" designed for quieter folks like us makes me beam.
 It’s natural, respectful, and not manipulative.
 It guides every woman to be their own best friend first.
 Acceptance is where it all starts.

 "Feeling lonely is a choice"

-Kicking and screaming: After finishing college in the 1980s, I put my interest in psychology on the back-burner and pushed my introverted self to develop public skills.
-Turns out I'm a natural dot connector!
+Kicking and screaming: After finishing college in the 1980s, I put my interest in psychology on the back burner and pushed my introverted self to develop public skills.
+It turns out I'm a natural dot connector!
 Some past favorites included guiding corporate fine art collections/investments, planning state-level economic development conferences and association management, working in county tourism, and being a high-end matchmaker.
 Oh, the stories...

 Fast forwarding...
 I've been serving women as a certified positive psychology coach (ACC) endorsed by the gold standard for coaching: International Coaching Federation.
 After years of researching global studies, I knew my expertise aligned with female relationships for long-term connections.
 Since tabling my natural love of psychology back in my 20s, it seems that taking that other fork in the road back then brought me full circle.
 Cool, huh?

-In my spare time: When not helping people blossom, I nurture my own garden of friendships.
+In my spare time: When not helping people blossom, I nurture my garden of friendships.
 Kicking my fears is a constant work in progress (a dozen and counting).
-I find joy in solitude, art, music, science, factoids, nature, fur balls, and my Celtic harp "Fiona."
+I find joy in solitude, art, music, science, factoids, nature, furballs, and my Celtic harp "Fiona."

 Meet Fiona, my Gothic Celtic Harp

-For 4 years, I've overhauled my 1962 vintage glamper
+For 4 years, I overhauled a 1962 vintage glamper

 I once had a contract to work in Antarctica

-I was a finalist for the X-Prize (a global trophy competition) for the first reusable low-orbit spacecraft and my art was included on an unmanned "WELCOME" space probe
+I was a finalist for the X-Prize (a global trophy competition) for the first reusable low-orbit spacecraft and my logo was included on an unmanned "WELCOME" space probe

-My art was sold in top galleries nationwide, in national art magazines, in private international collections, and at the exclusive Aman luxury celebrity resorts.
+My art was sold in top galleries nationwide, national art magazines, in private international collections, and at several exclusive Aman luxury celebrity resorts.

-My one-women sculpture show was seen in Southwest Art Magazine
+My one-women sculpture show appeared in Southwest Art Magazine